Yuvraj-221306/Demo/README.md

 # Demo
-This a is a Demo for Git &amp; Github class
+This a is a Demo for Git &amp; Github class.